 oxd 3.0.1 Documentation#

-- We keep updating oxd to address the latest OAuth 2.0 security knowledge;
+oxd is constantly being updated to address the latest OAuth 2.0 security knowledge;

-- There are oxd libraries for Php, Python, Java, Node, Ruby, C#, .Net, Perl and Go.
-If your application is programmed in another language, oxd has a simple JSON/REST API;
+In addition to a simple JSON/REST API, there are oxd libraries for Php, Python, Java, Node, Ruby, C#, .Net, Perl and Go.

 The oxd Server is designed to work as a standalone service demon. oxd is a web server, running in an embedded Jetty server.
 Start it and stop it like you would any other unix service.

 By default, oxd is restricted to